blue-santa/KomodoPlatformDocs/docs/rebuild/03_Developer_Documentation/02-Basic-Komodo-API-Commands/01-RPC-Calls.rst

   10.05000000

-The total amount in the wallet where at five blocks are confirmed
+The total amount in the wallet where at least five blocks are confirmed:

 ::